Educate Employees on Benefits for Open Enrollment

 Why Use Team Engine Instead

-Accessibility: While not all employees regularly check email or have access to it, 97% of U.S. adults own a mobile phone and can receive text messages.
+Accessibility: Not all employees regularly check email, but 97% of U.S. adults own a mobile phone and can receive text messages.

-Better Comprehension: Spreading benefits education out over time rather than cramming it into a single session or lengthy packet helps employees better absorb and understand the material.
+Better Comprehension: Spacing out benefits education over time helps employees fully absorb and understand their options.

 How you can use Team Engine to do this